2014 MLS Cup playoffs: Format

-Qualification
+Qualified teams

-Qualification for the 2014 MLS Cup Playoffs was based on the results of the 2014 Regular Season.
+Qualification for the 2014 MLS Cup playoffs was based on the results of the 2014 regular season.
 The five teams from each conference with the highest point totals were seeded into their conference playoff bracket.

 The 2014 regular season ran from March 8, 2014 to October 26, 2014.
 Teams played 34 games total, 17 at home and 17 away and were awarded three points for a win, one point for a tie (draw), and zero points for a loss.
 When two or more teams have the same point totals, the following tiebreak rules were applied: